 - A program looking for approval for the first time; or

-- A program previously approved in one department and looking to provide services in another department; or
+- A program that was previously approved in one department and wants to provide services in another department; or

-- A program previously approved in a department and looking to provide a different ADR process in that department.
+- A program that was previously approved in a department and wants to provide a different ADR process in that department.

 If the District Court Department specifically requests that a program approved to offer mediation services expands to offer conciliation services in a court division, it’s not considered a new program.
-These programs must update their roster of qualified neutrals and submit the list of new conciliators with the application or within 30 days of the approval to offer conciliation services.
+These programs must update their roster of qualified neutrals and submit the list of new conciliators with the application or within 30 days of being approved to offer conciliation services.

 Department requirements for ADR programs

-The District Court Department isn’t approving programs that charge fees for dispute resolution services for court referred cases.
-If you’re not currently approved and are looking to be approved to provide services in one or more District Court division, you must include a letter from the first justice of each court division explaining their intention to use the type of dispute resolution service you intend to provide with your application.
+The District Court Department isn’t approving programs that charge fees for ADR services for court referred cases.
+If you’re not currently approved and want to be approved to provide services in one or more District Court division, you must include a letter from the first justice of each court division explaining how they plan to use the type of dispute resolution service you want to provide with your application.

-The Housing Court Department is taking applications for court-connected dispute resolution services.
-The Housing Court Department will continue to offer mediation and dispute intervention services in all types of cases through its Housing Specialist Department.
+The Housing Court Department is taking applications for court-connected ADR services.
+The Department will continue to offer mediation and dispute intervention services in all types of cases through its Housing Specialist Department.
 However, the Housing Court Department will also consider applications from other programs that have subject matter expertise in the areas of:

 - Zoning litigation

 The Juvenile Court Department will consider relevant subject matter expertise to decide whether to approve a program, including, but not limited to, education and training in the areas of: